Seffy04/Monte-Carlo-py/README.md

 # Monte-Carlo-py
 This project is best launched through a terminal.
+Modified for quick and efficient usage.

 ## Monte_carlo.py
 In this project, I employ the Monte-Carlo stohatic numerical method to do multiple things,